cilium/cilium/Documentation/gettingstarted/encryption-ipsec.rst

         local 10.60.0.0/24 dev cilium_vxlan proto 50 scope host
         10.60.1.0/24 via 10.60.0.1 dev cilium_host

-     In case of IPAM ENI mode, check if routing rules exist for the the IP address of ``cilium_host`` interface..
+     In case of IPAM ENI mode, check if routing rules exist for the IP address of the ``cilium_host`` interface.

      .. code-block:: shell-session